 Personal boundaries are the individual physical, conversational, sexual and emotional limits that determine what feels comfortable or uncomfortable(either online or in-person).
 We each have different boundaries that are tied to our histories, experiences, values, and relationships.

 - Ask for consent (particularly for any type of physical touch whether sexual in nature or not)

-- Accept responsibility for the impact of your actions and choices
+- Accept responsibility for the impact of boundary violations

 Because TOTCF community members have different levels of authority, this can create imbalances of power that can play out in the workplace, at events, and when fulfilling TOTCF responsibilities.
 It is important to be mindful of the resulting power dynamics and how these can lead to abuses in power and unsafe situations.

 - Consider the ways that your role may have power over other community members (ex. position status, seniority, etc.)

 - Use your influence and specific roles to promote healthy and supportive environments at all times

 - View leadership positions and speaking engagements as an opportunity to serve and uplift the TOTCF community at large, as well as to grow professionally

 As members of TOTCF, you are representatives of the TOTCF community and the spirits and hospitality industry at large.
 Events and positions affiliated with TOTCF are valuable opportunities for spirits industry professionals and cocktail enthusiasts to learn, network, and grow professionally.
 As such, TOTCF community members are expected to uphold professional standards at TOTCF workplaces, all in-person and virtual TOTCF events, and when acting in their respective TOTCF roles.

 - Support the values and mission of TOTCF